maxmcd/taut/readme.md

 Run `gulp build` to build project in build directory.
 Final folder contents should be less than 10K.
 You can check by running `./bin/size.sh`

+**Build Notes:**

+The build uses babel (es2015) and uglify for all javascript files.
+Serverside code also has more aggressive whitespace removal to deal with all the whitespace in template strings.
+Server functions are also replaced with ES6 functions in certain places.

+`./build.py` contains work-in-progress code for more aggressive size reduction based on methodologies used in js1k entries.
+This might be completed in the future to make space for more features.
+This build process would not be helpful for clientside code as gzip provides superior compression benefits.

 ### Run

 Run `gulp watch` to run locally.

+## Contributing

+I would be honored to receive any contributions.
+This is the first time I've built a web application with a size constraint in mind.
+I'm sure there's much that could be improved upon and am open to any and all suggestions.
+Feel free to email me or open a PR.

 ## Resources
  - http://blog.johnkrauss.com/html-only-live-chat-No-JS/